-• All teaching and learning will be rooted in a culture of high expectation and inclusive practice.
+- All teaching and learning will be rooted in a culture of high expectation and inclusive practice. - Learning opportunities will be meaningful, challenging and non-threatening. - Learning will be incrementally structured to enable pupils to build on their knowledge, and make progress. - Opportunities to develop literacy, communication, numeracy, digital literacy and social and emotional wellbeing will be embedded across the broad and balanced curriculum. - Learning opportunities will build towards developing the skills to enable participation and a positive contribution to the wider community in their own adult life.

-- Learning opportunities will be meaningful, challenging and non-threatening. - Learning will be incrementally structured to enable pupils to build on their knowledge, and make progress. - Opportunities to develop literacy, communication, numeracy, digital literacy and social and emotional wellbeing will be embedded across the curriculum. - Learning opportunities will build towards developing the skills to enable a positive contribute to the wider community in their own adult life. - Provide coherent teaching structures that enable continuity in learning across all Key Stages and beyond to prepare for adulthood, with a consistent framework for assessing pupils' achievements and outcomes.
+- Coherent teaching structures will be provided to enable continuity in learning as pupils progress through key stages towards adulthood - Progress will be tracked using a consistent framework for assessing pupils' achievements and outcomes.